space-wizards/website-content/content/post/22-03-27-progress-report-32.md

 * Animals and holoparasites are now pettable. *Contributed by Willhelm53*
 * Circuit boards are now made in the new Circuit Imprinter. *Contributed by Rane*
 * Admins can now freeze players. *Contributed by mirrorcult*

 {{< newsection >}}
-## New Maps
-This progress report sees the addition of not one, not two, but *three* entirely new maps:
-* Bagel Station by Emisse
-* Moose Station by Emisse
-* NSS Pillar by Peptide90

-### Bagel Station
-*Contributed by Emisse*

-Eagle-eyed readers might notice that we teased this map in the last Progress Report.
-Bagel is a comfy midpop station.

-TODO maprender

-### Moose Station
-*Contributed by Emisse*

-Moose Station is a low population station smaller than Packed but a bit larger than Saltern.
-Set on an asteroid base, this station is dingy and dirty.

-TODO maprender

-### NSS Pillar
-*Contributed by Peptide90*

-NSS Pillar goes for a wide and thin station rather than something sprawling with arms.
-It supports a mid/large population.

-TODO maprender

-{{< newsection >}}
 ## Technical